Best Samsung Galaxy Watch apps 2025

 (Image credit: Michael Hicks / Android Central)

 Google Assistant almost feels like a necessity to download.
-No offense to Samsung's Bixby, but we prefer Assistant, and you can set Google Assistant to be your default digital assistant in the Settings after you download it from the Play Store.
-You'll then be able to customize which button press will pull up Assistant, or have it always listening (which burns through battery).
+No offense to Samsung's Bixby, but we prefer Assistant, and you can set Google Assistant to be your default digital assistant in Settings after you download it from the Play Store.
+You'll then be able to customize which button press will pull up Assistant, or have it always listening (though the latter burns through your battery).

 Google Home